h4writer/droneshowcreator/docs/discription_start_page.rst

     - Rotation

-      *To rotate your layout around its center, expressed in degrees.*
+      *To rotate your design around its center, expressed in degrees.*

     - Plane

       - XZ plane

-        *Place your layout according to the XZ axis.*
+        *Place your design according to the XZ axis.*

       - XZ plane

-        *Place your layout according to the YZ axis.*
+        *Place your design according to the YZ axis.*

       - YZ plane

-        *Place your layout according to the XY axis.*
+        *Place your design according to the XY axis.*

   - Circle